 If you want to work in a different sector, you’re not alone.
 Many of us want to change industries, but it can be hard to know where to begin.

-Almost half of Australians (44%) want to work in a different industry to where they are now, SEEK research reveals.
+Over a third of Australians (37%) would consider working in a different industry to where they are now, SEEK research reveals.

 And there are three key reasons holding us back from making the change – experience or qualifications, money and difficulty.